barotto/libRocketDoc/pages/cpp_manual/controls/data_grid.md

 ### Data formatters

 Data formatters are used to format the raw result of a data source query (an ordered list of strings) into RML content suitable for display inside a data grid cell.
-A data formatter is a simple object that derives from {{page.lib_ns}}::Controls::DataFormatter.
+A data formatter is a simple object that derives from `{{page.lib_ns}}::Controls::DataFormatter`.
 The constructor takes a string that acts as the data formatters unique name.
 It does not need to be registered with anything; as long as it exists it can be queried by data grid columns by its name.

-A concrete data formatter must implement the FormatData() function:
+A concrete data formatter must implement the `FormatData()` function:

 ```cpp
 // Formats the raw results of a data source request into RML.